shawngoh87/checkbox-ai-tech-challenge/README.md

 - Add index for due_at and created_at for sorting
 - Refactor query builder code in TaskRepository
 - Handle (the inevitable) duplicate/missing records in infinite scrolling list.
+- Routing: handle 404s on backend/frontend properly.
+- Use a different data type for update task OCC field.
+- Add end-to-end tests for backend and frontend